jack5341/clibot-wp-tg/README.md

 Requirements for run correctly bot.
 * API Key (Telegram)
 * API Key (Whatsapp)
-* Your phone should be connected to internet
+* Your phone and PC should be connected to internet

 ## Author
 👤 **jack5341**